txt/se16/project/project-overview.md

 - Mar1 will be all your ideas coded up
 - Apr1 will be a talk to the class (15 mins, sometime in April) as well as a 2000 word report (due  Apr1).

-In part2, due  May1, you will write a  decision support tool that generates "reports of interest" about patterns in the Github issues seen for the work Jan to April.
+In part2, due  May1:

++ You will write a  decision
+support tool that generates "reports of interest" about patterns in the Github issues seen for the work Jan to April.

 ## Why This Project?